Autonomic nervous system: Structure

 Autonomic nervous system, showing splanchnic nerves in middle, and the vagus nerve as "X" in blue.
 The heart and organs below in list to right are regarded as viscera.

 The autonomic nervous system has been classically divided into the sympathetic, parasympathetic and enteric nervous systems.
 More modern classifications recognize other networks that integral to different organs, such as the intrinsic cardiac nervous system.

 The sympathetic division emerges from the spinal cord in the thoracic and lumbar areas, terminating around L2-3.
 The parasympathetic division has craniosacral "outflow", meaning that the neurons begin at the cranial nerves (specifically the oculomotor nerve, facial nerve, glossopharyngeal nerve and vagus nerve) and sacral (S2-S4) spinal cord.
-These divisions are distinctive in that they require a sequential two-neuron efferent pathway; the preganglionic neuron must first synapse onto a postganglionic neuron before innervating the target organ.
+These divisions are distinctive because they require a sequential two-neuron efferent pathway; the preganglionic neuron must first synapse onto a postganglionic neuron before innervating the target organ.
 The preganglionic, or first, neuron will have its nerve cell body in the central nervous system and will synapse at the postganglionic, or second, neuron's cell body.
 The postganglionic neuron will then form junctions within the target organ.